amikum0504/NDI_data_streaming/README.md

   Port
   Topic Name
   Authentication Mode

+  Add the message Bus under the Fabric, Go to **Manage > Fabric > Edit Fabric Settings > External Streaming > Message bus**.
+  Select the Message Bus and modify the **collection settings** as per you need, select the ctaegory of anomaly/advisories you want to stream.

 # Step 3: Python Script for Consuming Messages from Kafka server and post to WebEx.